213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 ## Gist 4 Modify state

-We want to create a method for each we are going to be interacting, maybe updating our state.
+We want to create a method for each way we are going to be interacting, maybe updating our state:

-we want to
 * Add items to the state.
 * Remove items to the state.

+You explicitly tell React when you want to update state using setState

 so far we have:
 * class
  - state
  - methods that modify state
   - render

  Pass setState a function.
 The object this function returns is going to be merged with current state.
  ```js